• Skip to primary navigation

 Arroz chaufa - or Peruvian fried rice - is a Chifa dish.
 In other words, it is a Peruvian-Chinese fusion.
 You'll see the Chinese influence in the method (stir-fried), and in the soy sauce/ginger/sesame oil combination.
 The Peruvians contribute the ground cumin, the ají amarillo paste, and the cilantro.
 Of course both cuisines LOVE their rice!

-I provide the ingredients and method for the basic chaufa, and include a list of variations/proteins below.
-Yes, hot dogs are a common ingredient in Peruvian fried rice.
-I have not tried it (nor will I!), but you're welcome to give it a go! 😆
+I provide the ingredients and method for the basic seafood chaufa, and include a list of a couple of ideas in the Ingredients Notes.
+If you’re more interested in meat or poultry, see this arroz chaufa con pollo.
+Fun fact: Hot dogs are a common ingredient in Peruvian fried rice.
+I have not tried it (nor will I!), but you’re welcome to give it a go! 😆

 Here is a quick look at the ingredients in the recipe – it’s handy to use at the grocery store or as a summary of what you need.
 Skip to the recipe for quantities.